dasch-swiss/dsp-metadata-gui/docs/list_view.md

 ### Folder and Files

+#### Folder

 When adding a new project, after entering the project shortcode, you need to select a folder of your local file system, that is associated with the project.

 ___Note:___ _Do not move or remove that folder, it might cause you to lose all data related to this project - or in the worst case, cause the tool to crash._

+This folder must hold all files you want to associate with the project.
+It is also where the RDF is exported to.

+#### Files

+If you not only want to submit project metadata, but also primary project data with it (e.g. the NIE-INE projects), this data should come in the simplest possible form.
+Ideally, all data should be combined into one ZIP archive.

+When creating a project and associating the folder with it, all files in this folder are automatically associated with the project.
+However, files can be added or removed at any time in the [project base data](tab_view.md#base-data), provided that the files are _in the folder_.

 ## Local Data Storage